tensorwerk/stockroom/docs/quick-start.md

 ## Introduction

-Stockroom exposes the data as three shelves.
+Stockroom exposes the environment as three shelves.
 Data, Model and Experiments.
 This segregation let stockroom to be prejudice about what goes inside and optimize the storage.
 Stockroom also introduces `stock` CLI which gives you the ability to interact with your stockroom repository in a git-like way.
 Checkout the [reference doc](cli.md) for complete CLI reference.
 You'll be using both the CLI and Python APIs of stockroom in this tutorial.

 ## Initialize Stock Repository